 Q5.
 Can you resell items on the Marketplace?

-Marketplaces like StockX, Poshmark, Depop, and others enable vendors to resell coveted items/accessories online.
-Such marketplaces have become a breeding ground for resellers to build sustainable businesses.
+Ans: Marketplaces like StockX, Poshmark, Depop, and others enable vendors to resell coveted items/accessories online.
+Such marketplaces have become a breeding ground for resellers to build resale marketplace platforms that are sustainable.

 Q6.
 Which resale app is best?